SerikM/optimiser/README.md

 # Architecture

-- This application follows the modern and popular design and principles of building and hosting cloud based serverless public facing applications.
+- This application follows the modern serverless design and the best practices of building and hosting cloud based serverless public facing applications.
 - The application consists of two main parts - the `Reactjs UI app` and the `.NET Core Lambda api`.
 - This dessign achieves great economy as it makes unnecessary running a full-scale web server and this is also in line with all the principles of the microservices architecture.